Gaganub/Gaganub/README.md

 🚀 My focus is on leveraging **data science, big data, statistics, and business analytics** to drive Informed decision-making.
 I'm passionate about applying these skills to solve complex problems, particularly in **technology, finance and healthcare research**.

 💡 Actively learning through platforms like **MIT's OCW and MITx**, my experience includes robust research methodologies (literature surveys, prior art searches, analysis).
-I adopt a multidisciplinary approach, combining data science, math, and ML models to drive innovation.
+I have a multidisciplinary approach where I combine data science, math, and ML models to drive innovation.

 🎯 My goal is to apply **AI and machine learning to big data and statistics** for actionable insights in domains like healthcare research, quantitative finance, and business insights.
 <p align="center">